golanlevin/DrawingWithMachines/machines/hp_draftmaster_ii_7596a/README.md

 ## Other Hardware Information

-* [Here are binary images](firmware/7595Afirmware.zip) of the Processor EPROMs in the HP Computer Museum's 7596A plotter to use in creating replacement EPROMs (they are all 27512 items).
+* [Here are binary images](firmware/7595Afirmware.zip) of the Processor EPROMs in the HP Computer Museum's 7596A plotter to use in creating replacement EPROMs.
 Note that these EPROMs are used on the 07595-60100 Processor PCA and may not work on the newer 07595-60200 version of the Processor PCA.
 * [HP DraftMaster RX Y-Axis Driven Pulley](https://www.thingiverse.com/thing:6521894) at Thingiverse
 * [Refilling or Replacing Vintage HP Plotter Pens](https://www.youtube.com/watch?v=h-oj4HrTH14)
+* Replacement drive belts:
 	* If you need to replace the drive belt that goes between the Y-drive motor and the Y-axis pulley on your Draftmaster SX, the specifications of the belt are: Pitch - 0.080" MXL; Pitch(Belt) length - 8.4"; Number of teeth - 105; Belt width - 0.25".
 The HP part number for this belt is 1500-0687, but the equivalent Kevlar part from Small Parts and Bearings is [B-MXL-0105-0064-PKB timing belt: 105 tooth - 213.36x6.4 mm](https://smallparts.com.au/products/105-213-36mm-polyurethane-belts-timing-2-032mm-pitch-mxl-6-4mm-widebelts-bmxl01050064pkb?variant=44336115548456)
 	* The belt between the X-Drive motor and the Grit roller has the following specifications: Pitch - 0.080" MXL; Pitch(Belt) length - 11.6"; Number of teeth - 145; Belt width - 0.375".
 The HP part number for this belt is 1500-0689, but the equivalent Kevlar part from Small Parts and Bearings is [B-MXL-0145-0095-PKB timing belt: 145 Teeth x 294.64 mm x 9.5 mm](https://smallparts.com.au/products/145-294-64mm-polyurethane-belts-timing-2-032mm-pitch-mxl-9-5mm-widebelts-bmxl01450095pkb?variant=44354477457704)